Earthplace Preschool Policies and Procedures

 Sharing information with family and others

-Program staff provide support and information to family members who have been designated as legally responsible for the care and well-being of the child as indicated on the Student Record Form.
+Program staff provides support and information to family members who have been designated as legally responsible for the care and well-being of the child as indicated on the Student Record Form.

 Before sharing information about a child with other providers, agencies, or programs or allowing the child to be observed, teachers obtain written consent from the family.